-We offer a triage* system to ensure patients with the greatest needs are given the highest priority.
+We offer a daily triage* system to ensure patients with the greatest needs are given the highest priority.
 All telephone calls are initially answered by our reception staff who log the call.
 Patients requesting an urgent on-the-day appointment are contacted by the doctor or nurse on triage duty that morning within a very short time of the call.
 They discuss the problem with you and together you agree an appropriate appointment.

 * Triage means to establish priority of need.